She-LoyceTsuma/Customer-Churn-Prediction/README.md

 - Investigate the relationship between service features and customer retention strategies.

 By focusing on these areas, the project seeks to help Sunborn effectively mitigate customer churn and enhance overall business performance.

+The Data

+The data obtained from Kaggle: Customer Churn Dataset

+Data consists of the below column features:

+CustomerID- Unique identifier

+Name- Client name

+Age- Client Age minimum being 18 years

+Gender- Either Male or Female

+Location- A state in USA

+Subscription_Length_Months- How long the client has used the Yatch premises

+Monthly_Bill- monthly rent charged

+Total_Usage_GB - Total amount in Sterling pounds

+Churn -Whether a client left or not 0(still present) 1(left)